bolagnaise/globird-ha/README.md

 - This is read-only.
 It does not pay bills, submit meter reads, edit account details, or download PDFs.
 - Captcha-required logins are reported as unsupported because they require browser interaction.
-- The GloBird portal HAR used to identify endpoints is intentionally not included in this repository.